If you’re wondering whether the low FODMAP diet will help you lose weight, let me be clear from the start: this isn’t a weight loss diet.

 • You need to keep up your energy levels – If you drop your calorie intake and this leaves you lacking in energy, or affecting your sleep then this could mess up your FODMAP challenges.

-Reasons you might lose weight on the low FODMAP diet
+Why some people lose weight on the low FODMAP diet

-But if you want to lose weight you might find some of these changes to your normal way of eating beneficial.
 But what about if you don’t want to get any smaller?

 An assortment of meat and low FODMAP veg against a marble grey work top, and the words Low FODMAP and Weight Loss against a yellow banner